Defense Acquisition Regulations System, Department of Defense (DoD).

 Comments were received from five respondents in response to the proposed rule under DFARS case 2009-D043.
 DoD reviewed the public comments in the formation of the proposed rule.
 This notice also addresses comments received at the public meeting held on March 18, 2011.
 Members of industry, DoD, and other Government agencies attended the public meeting.
 The following concerns were discussed at the public meeting:

-The attendees' primary issues concerned the potential systems changes that they think may be necessary to accommodate the requirements of the rule; the perceived lack of DoD business rules associated with the Government-furnished property reporting requirements; and a lack of sufficient information, in general, on the system requirements associated with the GFP module of DoD's IUID Registry.
+The attendees' primary issues concerned the potential systems changes that they think may be necessary to accommodate the requirements of the rule; the perceived lack of DoD business rules associated with the Government-furnished property reporting requirements; and a Start Printed Page 64886lack of sufficient information, in general, on the system requirements associated with the GFP module of DoD's IUID Registry.